GameServerManagers/LinuxGSM-Docs/Start-Parameters.md

 Servers commonly require start parameters, these are command-line options that are set with the servers executable when you start the server.
 Your current parameters can be found in `./gameserver details`.
-To alter them, you will need to edit the main script file `nano gameserver`.
+To alter them, you will need to edit [LinuxGSM config files](https://github.com/GameServerManagers/LinuxGSM/wiki/LinuxGSM-Config-Files).

 # Pre-defined start parameters